-The contractor shall be responsible for providing all transportation equipment and machinery within the confines of the applicable installation as well as the direct costs to obtain necessary assets, to meet the requirements of this PWS and Functional Descriptions of Training Systems and Devices.
+The contractor shall be responsible for providing all transportation equipment and machinery within the confines of the applicable installation as well as the direct costs to obtain necessary assets, to meet the requirements of this this Task Order (i.e. Task Order DD-1155 document, and all Task Order attachments, inclusive of this PWS).
 The contractor shall provide sufficient and appropriate durability and type of transportation for their workforce to access training ranges.
 The contractor shall ensure that all assets meet local, state, and Federal requirements to complete the training mission being performed.
 All contractor provided company assets shall be clearly marked with the contractor's identifying information (i.e., placard with company name and logo) and comply with local base orders.

-If the contractor support requirement includes the transport of ammunitions, explosives, or Hazardous Materials (i.e., MCAS Yuma and 29 Palms), the contractor shall be responsible to obtain and maintain required active licenses, permits, and personnel training requirements.
+If the contractor support requirement includes the transport of ammunitions, explosives, or Hazardous Materials, the contractor shall be responsible to obtain and maintain required active licenses, permits, and personnel training requirements.
 The transportation of explosives requirements are detailed in the Department of Transportation regulations, Code of Federal Regulations Title 49 (49 CFR), Hazardous Materials Regulations (HMR), state laws, and federal installation policies.

 The contractor's transportation assets shall be capable of transporting the maximum load capacity for training systems and equipment over public roads, highways, range access roads, and unimproved roads.
 The contractor shall ensure that sufficient transportation assets are on-hand to complete simultaneous, geographically separated operations as defined in this PWS and appendices.
-Examples include: for all sites, the contractor most likely will use a trailer to transport portable items such as reconfigurable panels, portable targets, or maintenance supplies; and for sites that support the Force on Force items (, Appendix P) during training exercises that employ the Mobile C2 trailer, the contractor shall be responsible to transport the trailer to and from the training site(s); the gross vehicle weight is 14,000 lbs, and is recommended to be towed by a one ton wheeled vehicle.
+Examples include: for all sites, the contractor most likely will use a trailer to transport portable items such as reconfigurable panels, portable targets, or maintenance supplies; and for sites that support the Force on Force items during training exercises that employ the Mobile C2 trailer, the contractor shall be responsible to transport the trailer to and from the training site(s); the gross vehicle weight is 14,000 lbs, and is recommended to be towed by a one ton wheeled vehicle.